faho/faho.github.io/content/06-better-defaults.rst

 Is that not nicer? [#]_

-.. [#] Of course there's a bit of disclaimer needed here.
-I'm involved with the fish shell - which you might view as a competitor to bash, and that notably has a default like history-search-backward.
-I think the point stands - the default *in readline* is bad and should be changed.

 -----------------

 Most software has defaults that just accumulated over time.
 Features were introduced, and disabled by default.
 Configuration variables were added, and set to a certain default.